microsoft/ivy/doc/examples/networking.md

 IVy places some restriction on extracts with parameters.
-These restrictions guarantee that the parallel processes behave as if they were running sequentially in a single procees space (technically, the Ivy guarantees that the actions are [*serializable*](https://en.wikipedia.org/wiki/Serializability)).
+These restrictions guarantee that the parallel processes behave as if they were running sequentially in a single process space (technically, the Ivy guarantees that the actions are [*serializable*](https://en.wikipedia.org/wiki/Serializability)).
 We'll discuss these restrictions shortly.
 For now let's look at using the